 "I wonder if anybody does anything at Oxford but dream and remember, the place is so beautiful.
 One almost expects the people to sing instead of speaking.
 It is all like an opera.”
 William Butler Yeats

-Known as the “city of dreaming spires” and the home of the oldest university in the English-speaking world, Oxford is famous not just with students but with millions of travellers from all over the world.
-No wonder so many actors, athletes, scientists, poets and politicians have lived or studied in this city, such as Stephen Hawking, Hugh Grant and even former U.S. president Bill Clinton.
-Oxford's colleges are built from archaic golden coloured stones and set within rustic streets that provide the city with a charm that its visitors will instantly find attractive.
+Known as the “city of dreaming spires” and the home of the oldest university in the English-speaking world, It is famous not just with students but with millions of travellers from all over the world.
+No wonder so many actors, athletes, scientists, poets and politicians have lived or studied here, such as Stephen Hawking, Hugh Grant and even former U.S. president Bill Clinton.
+Oxford's colleges are built from archaic golden coloured stones and set within rustic streets that provide the place with a charm that its visitors will instantly find attractive.

 Tip 1: When buying in advance you get cheaper tickets